phungnc/Happycodding/FrontEnd/Build Tools/yeoman-generator.md

 ### More complex

-You could use generator-generator to generate a Yeoman Generator
+You could use [generator-generator](https://github.com/yeoman/generator-generator) to generate a Yeoman Generator

-### Aris front-end project scaffolding